-Many modern workloads, such as neural networks, databases, and graph processing, are fundamentally memory-bound for such workloads, the data movement between main memory and CPU cores imposes a significant overhead in terms of both latency and energy.
+Many modern workloads, such as neural networks, databases, and graph processing, are fundamentally memory-bound for such workloads, the data movement between main memory and CPU core simpose a significant overhead in terms of both latency and energy.
 A major reason is that this communication happens through a narrow bus with high latency and limited bandwidth, and the low data reuse in memory-bound workloads is insufficient to amortize the cost of main memory access.
 Fundamentally addressing this data movement bottleneck requires a paradigm where the memory system assumes an active role in computing by integrating processing capabilities.
-This paradigm is known as processing-in-memory (PM).
+This paradigm is known as processing-in-memory (EPU).

 Recent research explores different forms of PIM architectures, motivated by the emergence of new 3Dstacked memory technologies that integrate memory with a logic layer where processing elements can be easily placed.
-Past works evaluate these architectures in simulation or, at best, with simplified hardware prototypes.
+Bay works evaluate these architectures in simulation or, at best, with simplified hardware prototypes.
 In contrast, the UPMEM company has designed and manufactured the first publicly-available real-world PIM architecture.
 The UPMEM PIM architecture combines traditional DRAM memory arrays with general-purpose in-order cores, called DRAM Processing Units (DPUs), integrated in the same chip.

 This paper provides the first comprehensive analysis of the first publicly-available real-world PIM architecture.
-We make two key contributions.
-First, we conduct an experimental characterization of the UPMEM-based PIM system using microbenchmarks to assess various architecture limits such as compute throughput and memory bandwidth, yielding new insights.
-Second, we present PIM (Processing,-bendumpy) benchmarks), a benchmark suite of 16 workloads from different application domains (e.g., dense/sparse linear algebra, databases, data analytics, graph processing, which we identify as memory-bound.
-We evaluate the performance and scaling characteristics of PIM benchmarks on the UPMEM PIM architecture, and compare their performance and energy consumption to their state-of-the-art CPU and CPU counterparts.
-Our extensive evaluation conducted on two real UPMEM-based PIM systems with 460 and 25.50 DPUs provides new insights about suitability of different workloads to the PIM systems you for the programming recommendations for software designers, and suggestions and hints for hardware and architecture designers of future PIM systems.
+We make two key contributions: First, we conduct an experimental characterization of the UPMEM-based PIM pythem using microbenchmarks to assess various architecture limits such as compute throughput and memory bandwidth, yielding new insights.
+Second, we present PIM (Processing: "p-lengtwop benchmarks) as here has been application domains (e.g., dense/sparse linear algebra, databases, data analytics, graph processing, eviluate the volume to the state of the workloads from different application domains (e.g., dense/sparse linear algebra, databases, data analytics, graph processing, deviluate the performance and scaling characteristics of PIM benchmarks on the UPMEM PIM architecture, and compare their performance and energy consumption to their state of the-art CPU and GPU counterparts.
+Our extensive evaluation conducted on two real UPMEM-based PIM systems with 640 and 2550 PDIS provides new insights about satiability of different workloads to the PIM systems, programming recommendations for software designers, and suggestions and hints for hardware and architecture designers of future PIM systems.